ryjen/the-fatherless/script-scenes.md

 ---

-### **Scene 21 – Rome’s Defense**
+### **Scene 21 – Aurelia’s Defense**

-**Location:** Roman Senate / city square
+**Location:** Aurelian Senate / city square **Action:**
-**Action:**

-* Rome grows weary of recurring slave revolts and cult defiance.
+* Aurelia grows weary of recurring slave revolts and cult defiance.
 * Proposal made: crucify the “slave king” Sael as **both punishment and spectacle**—a warning to all others, appeasing the gods, and restoring order.
-* Sael’s execution is framed as **representing Roman vanity and corruption**, turning the moral victory of the child into a controlled political act.
+* Sael’s execution is framed as **representing Aurelian vanity and corruption**, turning the moral victory of the child into a controlled political act.
   **Dialogue Cue:**
-  **Roman Senator:** “Let this slave bear the weight of all others.
-Rome will be secure.
+  **Aurelian Senator:** “Let this slave bear the weight of all others.
+Aurelia will be secure.
 The gods demand it.”
   **Camera / Visuals:**
 * Wide shots of Senate chambers, tense assembly.
 * Medium shots of Cassian smiling subtly, satisfied with the framing of Sael as scapegoat.